CASE STUDY: Adobe Max 2025

 You know you’ve connected when someone whips out their phone to take a photo of a presentation slide or, in this case, your booth design.
 Even better when that person turns to you and says, “I need to show this to my boss.”

 Suffice to say, all of that happened at MAX.
-People LOVED the booth.
-Over 1,500 people took the quiz, and we completed hundreds of demos - far more than in years past and including major key accounts I cannot mention here.
+People LOVED the booth and quiz.
+Over 1,500 people participated.
+The sight of attendees slowly circling our booth, pointing and laughing with their friends, created buzz and drew curious onlookers to check it out.
+We completed hundreds of demos inside the booth - far more than in years past and with major key accounts I cannot mention here - and both our in-booth and conference presentations were well-attended.

 Immediately following the event, we collected the quiz results and published them on our website, then sent the link to everyone who visited our booth.
 This was planned ahead of time and allowed us to re-engage those individuals mere days after they returned home.